 Psalm 90 – The Prayer of Moses in the Wilderness

-This Psalm is titled, A Prayer of Moses the man of God.
+This psalm is titled A Prayer of Moses the man of God.
 Some commentators think this was not the same famous and familiar Moses, but the evidence is much stronger for believing that this was indeed the great leader of Israel.
-This is the only song of Moses in the Psalms, but there are two others in the Pentateuch (Exodus 15 and Deuteronomy 32-33).
+This is the only song of Moses in the psalms, but there are two other songs in the Pentateuch (Exodus 15 and Deuteronomy 32), as well as the blessing of the tribes of Israel in Deuteronomy 33.

-If we connect it with any particular time in the life of Moses, the best suggestion is Numbers 20.
+If we connect it with any particular time in the life of Moses, the best suggestion is the time described in Numbers 20.
 “The historical setting is probably best understood by the incidents recorded in Numbers 20: (1) the death of Miriam, Moses’ sister; (2) the sin of Moses in striking the rock in the wilderness, which kept him from entering the Promised Land; and (3) the death of Aaron, Moses’ brother.”
-(Boice)
+(James Montgomery Boice)

 A. Finding refuge in the eternal God.